-6. IFAD has had three country strategies (country strategic opportunities papers/programmes, COSOPs), prepared in 1998, 2008 and 2013.
-The focus and approach of the country programme has evolved, adapting to emerging needs and IFAD's experience in the country.
-The 1998 and 2008 COSOPs had a focus on agriculture and rural development through a decentralized approach, thereby contributing the Government policy on "decentralization and deconcentration (D&D)".
-The 2013 COSOP indicates a transition from a livelihoods approach to market orientation, from promoting decentralization of public services to a broader concept of pro-poor rural service delivery involving non-government actors, and to a more explicit focus on the resilience of poor rural households.
+6. IFAD has had three country strategies in the form of country strategic opportunities papers/programmes (COSOPs) prepared in 1998, 2008 and 2013.
+The country programme focus and approach has evolved in response to emerging needs and IFAD's experience in the country.
+The 1998 and 2008 COSOPs focused on agriculture and rural development through a decentralized approach, thereby contributing to the government policy on decentralization and deconcentration (D&D).
+The 2013 COSOP called for a transition from a livelihoods approach to a market orientation, from promoting decentralization of public services to a broader concept of pro-poor rural service delivery involving non-government actors, and a more explicit focus on the resilience of poor rural households.